nothingnothings/NodeShopRestAPI/README.md

 The App was bootstrapped with `create-react-app` and deployed with GitHub Pages, assisted by the GitHub Actions feature.
 This app is also available as a "multi-page" app, without ReactJS.
 The project can be found [here](https://nodeshop-br-ejs.herokuapp.com/).

-The backend of the app, as its name suggests, utilizes Node.js (with the Express.js framework) and is hosted on the Heroku platform.
+The backend of the app, as its name suggests, utilizes Node.js (with the Express.js framework) and is hosted on the Railway platform.
 The serverside code can be found [here](https://github.com/nothingnothings/NodeShopRestAPIBackend).

 ![CodeFactor Grade](https://img.shields.io/codefactor/grade/github/nothingnothings/NodeShopRestAPI/master?style=flat-square)
 [![en](https://img.shields.io/badge/lang-en-red.svg?style=flat-square)](https://github.com/nothingnothings/NodeShopRestAPI)